 The one thing that many people don’t know is that caffeine isn’t just found in coffee, it can also be found in other drinks (such as energy drinks) and chocolate.
 So if you drink multiple cups of coffee, eat lots of chocolate or chug down several energy drinks a day, this can be why you feel jittery and anxious.

-Now I know saying ‘cut coffee out’ is definitely easier said than done, so before you raise your hands in protest, hear me out.
-If you’re constantly relying on coffee for “pick me up”, then you might need to take a step back and assess what is it that is causing you to feel tired in the first place – are you not getting enough sleep?
+Now I know cutting out coffee is easier said than done, so before you raise your hands in protest, hear me out.
+If you’re constantly relying on coffee for “pick me up”, then you might need to take a step back and assess what it is that’s causing you to feel tired in the first place—are you not getting enough sleep?
 Are you not eating foods that provide you with enough energy to get through the day?

 If you genuinely like the taste of coffee, then try switching to decaf and see if this helps!
 If you want a good substitute, I like drinking green tea as it still gives me energy, but also contains plenty of beneficial antioxidants.

 As well as giving you a quick burst of energy, have you ever noticed that “comfort foods”, such as burgers, pizza, chocolate or ice-cream sometimes help soothe your mood?
 This is because they can cause your body to release endorphins, which are “feel good” brain chemicals that help you to feel happy.

 The trouble with this is that this “happy feeling” can be highly addictive.
 Picture this, if you are feeling upset and you eat some chocolate then feel better, it can be really hard not to want chocolate each time you get upset.
 Many people don’t always see the correlation between their feelings and what they eat and it can lead to unwanted weight gain without you even realising it.